sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### Built-in username/password authentication

-This is Sourcegraph’s default authentication option.
+Built-in username/password authentication is Sourcegraph’s default authentication option.
 To enable it, add the following to your site config:

 ```
 {